KatherineMichel/portfolio/README.md

 * Pinax 20.XX Release: Release Manager
 * Pinax 18.01 Release: Mentored Contributor

+Pinax 20.XX Release Overview (Completed in the spring and summer of 2020; around 28 Pinax apps were included)
+* TBD

 Pinax 18.01 Release Overview (Completed in the spring of 2018; around 28 Pinax apps were included)
 * Dropped support for Django 1.8, 1.9, 1.10 and Python 3.3
 * Added support for Django 2.0